Normal mode analysis of disordered random-matrix ensembles: Conclusions

 \section{Conclusions}

-In the present contribution, we applied a data-adaptive unfolding technique that we initially presented for canonical Gaussian ensembles to a disordered random-matrix model, which allows to finetune the intensity of nonergodicity.
-We calculated ensemble-averaged and spectrum-averaged statistics in a parameter-free and consistent way within the same data-adaptive basis of normal modes.
-In this context, nonergodicity can be explained as the breakdown of the common normal-mode basis.
-The inverse participation ratio, and the difference between the spectrum-averaged and the ensemble-averaged statistics can serve as measures for the intensity of nonergodicity.
+In the present contribution, we applied the SVD method to a disordered random-matrix model, that allows to fine tune the intensity of nonergodicity.
+In this way, we calculated ensemble-averaged and spectrum-averaged statistics in a parameter-free and consistent way, without performing any unfolding of the spectra, by using a data-adaptive basis of normal modes.
+In this context, nonergodicity was explained as the breakdown of the common normal mode basis, so that the inverse participation ratio, and the difference between the spectrum-averaged and the ensemble-averaged statistics, served as measures for the intensity of nonergodicity.
+Results obtained suggest that SVD could be a robust tool for characterizing spectra of systems in which nonergodicity may play an important role such as network spectra.